ethanherron/ME592_Spring2023/README.md

 ## Lectures

-The hands-on portion of the lectures for this course can be found in the `@lectures` directory.
+The hands-on portion of the lectures for this course can be found in the `/lectures` directory.
 Topics range from basic data analysis to deep learning.

 ## Attribution